ownport/pysnippets/docs/xpathselectors.md

 hxs = HtmlXPathSelector(content) # a HTML selector
 xxs = XmlXPathSelector(content) # a XML selector
 ```
-To explain how to use the selectors we’ll use the next HTML code:
+To explain how to use the selectors we’ll use the next HTML code (html_content variable):
 ```html
 <html>
  <head>